RedMadRobot/figma-export/README.md

 #### Custom templates

+##### iOS
 If you want to modify structure of the generated `*.swift` files you should specify a directory (`ios.templatesPath`) where Stencil templates are located.
 If `ios.templatesPath` not specified default templates will be used.

-Stencil templates for iOS located here:
+Default Stencil templates for iOS located here: `./Sources/XcodeExport/Resources` Custom Stencil templates must have the following names:
-`./Sources/XcodeExport/Resources`
+- UIColor+extension.swift.stencil for UIKit colors
+- Color+extension.swift.stencil for SwiftUI colors

-Only iOS colors templates supported right now.
+> ⚠️ Only iOS color templates supported right now.

+##### Android

+If you want to modify structure of the generated `.xml`, `.kt` files you should specify a directory (`android.templatesPath`) where Stencil templates are located.
+If `android.templatesPath` not specified default templates will be used.

+Defaul Stencil templates for Android located here: `./Sources/AndroidExport/Resources` Custom Stencil templates must have the following names:
+- colors.xml.swift
+- Colors.kt.stencil

-> ⚠️ Only iOS color templates supported.
+> ⚠️ Only Android color templates supported right now.

 ### Exporting Typography